magento-mpi/magento2/dev/tools/Magento/Tools/Composer/README.md

 composer-packager
 =================

-A tool that helps you pacakge magento source code into composer packages.
+A tool that helps you package magento source code into composer packages.

 Uses
 ---